 The term ‘choro’ derived from the Portuguese verb ‘chorar (to cry)’.
 Together with the fact that this style originated from the music played by people such as workers who gathered and played for fun, the choro bears similarities to Portuguese Fado, Spanish Flamenco, or North American Blues.

 Surprisingly, most of the modern choros including this No. 1 by Villa-Lobos give us an impression of somewhat the opposite character.
-Two-beat brisk and uplifting music with rhythmically complex melodies with lots of syncopations, almost trying to trick the listeners, combined with the accompaniment which is often played in a sort of contrapuntal fashion called contracanto.
+Two-beat brisk and uplifting music with rhythmically complex melodies with lots of syncopations, almost trying to trick the listeners, combined with the accompaniment which is often played in a type of contrapuntal fashion called contracanto.

 The choro has been played and developed as improvisational music in an ensemble setting like bands or orchestras especially at pubs/bars and dance places, just like Jazz.